Robin Powell

 What difference did he make?

-But there is no doubting Bogle’s legacy.
-Vanguard is now the world’s second-largest fund manager, after BlackRock, with more than $US8 trillion in assets — more than a quarter of assets in the entire fund management industry.
+There is no doubting Jack Bogle’s legacy.
+Vanguard is now the world’s second-largest fund manager, after BlackRock, with more than $US 8 trillion in assets — more than a quarter of assets in the entire fund management industry.
 Yet, for all that, it accounts for only 5% of the revenue, a consequence of its ever-decreasing fees and radical ownership structure.

 In an industry where billionaires are a dime a dozen, Jack Bogle was a relative pauper, dying with a net worth of only $80 million.
 When he retired in 1996, he just kept living simply, writing books and doing lectures.

-But as Balchunas writes, Bogle was not primarily motivated by getting rich.
-He was on a mission and remained so until the day he died — telling people to select low-cost funds, to avoid chasing past performance, to beware of star managers, to focus on what you can control and to buy-and-hold.
+But as Balchunas writes, Jack Bogle was not primarily motivated by getting rich.
+Jack Bogle was on a mission and remained so until the day he died — telling people to select low-cost funds, to avoid chasing past performance, to beware of star managers, to focus on what you can control and to buy-and-hold.

 “Here’s a guy who created the biggest fund company the world has ever seen, and yet he himself wouldn’t even rank in the top one thousand richest people in finance.
 It defies logic and all the laws of Wall Street physics,” Balchunas writes.